KingWalnut/wcrp_generalrobbery_kw/README.md

 General store robbery for RedM

-Credits to WCRP // Perry
+Credits to WCRP // Perry // Wizard Neo

 add ensure wcrp_generalrobbery_kw to your server.cfg